utilmeta/utilmeta-py/docs/en/guide/api-route.md

 This simple example shows two ways to declare and organize interfaces for UtilMeta.

-* ** API class ** Inheritance `utilmeta.core.api.API`, in which you can declare a series of API functions as interfaces, or mount other API classes to define tree-like routes.
+* **API Class**: Inheritance `utilmeta.core.api.API`, in which you can declare a series of API functions as interfaces, or mount other API classes to define tree-like routes.
-* Defined ** API function ** in API functions, functions decorated with `@api` decorators are treated as API endpoint interfaces.
+* **API function**: in API functions, functions decorated with `@api` decorators are treated as API endpoint interfaces.

 ###  `@api` Decorator